-It’s particularly helpful if your contact centre receives a high volume of calls as it can reduce the demand on your phone lines and agents.
+It’s particularly helpful if your contact centre receives a high volume of calls as it can reduce the demand on your phone lines.

-For example, if you notice that a lot of customers drop off your site on a certain page, you can programme a live chat widget to pop up to encourage the visitor to contact an agent for guidance.
+For example, if you notice that a lot of customers drop off your site on a certain page, you can programme a live chat widget to pop up to encourage the visitor to contact ask for assistance.

 If you choose to install live chat on your website, check out our extensive guide on web chat best practices to learn more about how to implement it, train your agents and get the most of the software.

 6) Video chat

 Live video chat is another great way to offer optimal support and personalized experiences through your website.

 You can embed a video calling option into your site, allowing the escalation of chats into video calls whenever necessary.